Winter lawn care

 Quite simply, yes.
 Though winter isn’t the most common season to lay turf, it could be a really good time to do so; the lawn is far less likely to be used which gives the turf plenty of time to establish.
 That said, it does come with some obstacles, such as weather, short daylight hours and frost.
 For our comprehensive guide for laying turf in winter, click here!

 Which winter lawn care repairs should I complete?

 With the lawn no longer in regular use, this is a convenient time of the year to do some grass repairs.
 You may have little patches of thin grass, perhaps in a shady spot or at a place of extreme wear.
 For very small areas, seeding is probably the best option but otherwise consider laying some new turf.
 By the following spring, your new turf should have bedded in well.

 And what about bumps and dips?
 Now, while the grass is least active, is a good time to open up the turf and do a little ‘soil surgery’ to level it out.

 How do I protect the lawn from winter weather?

 Winter can be full of surprises bringing everything from flooding to long-lasting frost.
 Your lawn is surprisingly resilient to all of this, especially if you have looked after it well during the previous twelve months.

-The book Modern Lawn Care explains how to devise a really simple but effective year-round care programme).
-Whatever the weather, just avoid adding further stress to the lawn (for example, try not to walk on grass when there is a frost, and don’t cut the grass too short).
-If you leave your garden furniture outside, move it around from time to time and keep the lawn clear of any falling branches and twigs.
+The book Modern Lawn Care explains how to devise a really simple but effective year-round care programme.
+Whatever the weather, just avoid adding further stress to the lawn (for example, try not to walk on the grass when there is a frost, and don’t cut it too short).
+If you leave your garden furniture outside through winter, move it around from time to time and keep the lawn clear of any falling branches and twigs.